stuartcryan/lastpass-alfred-workflow/README.md

 ## History

+* Version 1.4.9
+	1. Fixed a filesystem access issue, probably introduced with security inprovements in macOS 10.15.6 (?), causing LastPass login to fail.
 * Version 1.4.8
 	1. If no folder/category is set for an entry in LastPass the CLI returns the literal text "(none)", which is then displayed in Alfred.
 Removed it (as well as translations in other languages).
 * Version 1.4.7